Manthan1Citrusbug/ai-ml-sample/virtual_assistant/with_vapi/create_vapi_agent/README.md

-# HELLOSERVICE.AI

-This AWS Lambda function is designed to manage Vapi assistants through API calls, interacting with Supabase for data storage.
-Here's an overview of its components and functionality:

 ## Imports and Configuration

 - Imports necessary modules such as `json`, `logging`, `os`, `HTTPStatus` from `http`, and specific components from `postgrest.base_request_builder`, `prompt`, and `requests`.